zk1tty/rebrowse-app/roadmap.md

 A marketplace for AI creators to share their combinations of AI tools.
 That generates the following flywheel:

-- AI Creators can earn profile by sharing AI workflows.
+- AI Creators can generate income by sharing AI workflows.
 - Users can execute their workflow by one-click.
 - AI tool companies find high-quality AI creators and delegate them community building.